We Did It For The LOLs: 100 Favorite Funny Books

 Laughter is the best medicine, or so we hear — so read two (heck, read three) and call us in the morning!

-To make navigating the list a little easier, click these links to get to each category: Memoirs, Essays, Comics & Cartoons, Novels, Fantasy & Science Fiction, Nonfiction, Kids Books & YA, Poetry, Classics, Short Stories and ...
+To make navigating the list a little easier, click these links to get to each category: Memoirs, Essays, Comics & Cartoons, Novels, Fantasy & Science Fiction, Nonfiction, Kids' Books & YA, Poetry, Classics, Short Stories and ...
 Deep Thoughts (no, really, just Deep Thoughts.
 We couldn't figure out where else to put it).

 Born A Crime